atdt/anbernic_favorites_tool/README.md

 # anbernic_favorites_tool
-Tool for shuffling or sorting the favorites list on Anbernic consoles like the RG35XX-H.
+Tool for shuffling or sorting the favorites list on Linux-based Anbernic consoles like the RG35XX-H.

 Not affiliated with or endorsed by Anbernic.